qialex/react-redux-typescript-chat/README.md

 1. emoji picker
    1. icon will not appear if screen height less than `500px`)
    2. emoji picker will be displayed above the message input if screen `width` is more than `300px`
+   3. emoji is being displayed as unicode chars.
 2. Textarea.
 Will auto increase height up to 5 lines.
 Auto focused after a sending message.
 3. Send button working on click or CTRL+ENTER (if turned on in _Settings_)